BenCoyne/CV/README.md

 ## Hobbies

-- Music: I am a keen songwriter/musician and love to play or make music whenever possible - particularly in the studio!
+- **Music**: I am a keen songwriter/musician and love to play or make music whenever possible - particularly in the studio.

-- Exercise: A long walk or a gym session is great for clearing your head after a day in front of the computer.
+- **Exercise**: A long walk or a gym session is great for clearing your head after a day in front of the computer.

-- Food: Cooking and Eating.
+- **Food**: Cooking and Eating.
 Love finding new places to eat - let me know if you have any recomendations!